 Get to the start line early.
-When 14,000 runners…The race starts exactly at 8:00 am at the intersection of Culver Avenue and Beachgrove Place in spite of you looking for a place to park or one last visit to the port a john.
+When 19,000 runners all want to get to the same places more than a little traffic problem can occur.
+The races will start exactly at 7:15 AM for the 5k and 8:00 AM for the 15k in spite of you looking for a place to park or one last visit to the port a john.
 Finding parking near the finish line pre-race can be a real challenge; get there 'wicked early' to snag a spot.

 Birnie Buses will take runners back to the starting areas of both the 5K and 15K after the race, the boarding point is Columbia Street behind the brewery parking lot.

 When you cross the finish line, keep walking.
 If your legs or stomach aren't working well, please tell one of the nice volunteers about your situation; they'd love to help.
 There is a field hospital at the finish line; the docs are nice too.

 Information please.
 Should you have questions, we will have an Information Booth set up in Boilermaker Square near the Polish Community Center.
 Want to know about baggage, transportation, the atomic weight of Zinc OK, we don't know about Zinc but if it's race related they're your people.
 If your planning on meeting someone, we have a family and friends reunion area, use it, you've got roughly 45,000 other people at the Post Race Party.

-The Post Race Party starts at 9:00 a.m.
+The Post Race Party starts at 8:30 AM.
 Runners get free food and beverages until noon.